germal/OpenCVB/README.md

 algorithms in the subset.
 This can be useful when changing an algorithm that is reused frequently by other algorithms.
-For instance, if the Edges_Sobel algorithm is changed, first select the subset of all algorithms using Edges_Sobel then select “Test All” to visually review each algorithm using the updated Edges_Sobel.
+For instance, if the Edges_Sobel algorithm is changed, first select the subset of all algorithms using Edges_Sobel (the second combo box) then select “Test All” to visually review each algorithm using the updated Edges_Sobel.

 One side benefit of the “Test All” feature is that is provides a way to visually review all the algorithms.
 When used in combination with the subset feature, it